clstoulouse/motu/README.md

 ## <a name="InstallFrontal">Setup a front Apache HTTPd server</a>
 Apache HTTPd is used as a frontal HTTP server in front of Motu Http server.
 It has several aims:

 * Delegate HTTP requests to Motu HTTP server
 * Serve directly extracted dataset files written after a download action.
 The folder in which requests are written is [configurable](#motuConfig-extractionPath).
 URL used to download those files is "http://$ipMotuServer/mis-gateway/deliveries".
 This URL is [configurable](#motuConfig-downloadHttpUrl).
 * Serve the download transaction logbook files.
 The folder in which log files are written is [configurable](#LogSettings).
 * Manage errors like 403, 404.
 Motu server manages errors web page by displaying a custom message.
 Redirect to the URL "http://$ipMotuServer/motu-web/Motu?action=httperror&code=$errorCode" by replacing $errorCode with the HTTP error code.
-* Acts as a load balancer when several instances of Motu.
+* Optionally acts as a load balancer when several instances of Motu.

-See sample of the Apache HTTPd configuration in the folder: config/apache-httpd-conf-sample
+See sample of the Apache HTTPd configuration in the Motu installation folder: __config/apache-httpd-conf-sample__
-The configuration is described for Apache2
+The configuration is described for Apache2 contains files:

+* __001_httpd-vhosts-motu.conf:__ Main apache configuration file used for Motu, replace __$serverHostName__ by the server host, and $webmasterEmail by the webmaster or administrator email.
 * __apache2.conf:__ Use to show how timeout parameter shall be set
-* __httpd.conf:__ Main apache configuration file used for Motu
 * __enableApacheModules.sh__ Describe the Apache modules to enable

+When an SSO cas server is used, you have to st the property [cas-auth-serverName](#ConfigurationSystemCASSSO) to http://$serverHostName

 # <a name="Configuration">Configuration</a>